David A. Thomas (software developer): Object Technology International

 In 1988, Thomas founded the company Object Technology International, based in Ottawa, to commercialize the products.
 He was CEO of the company until its eventual acquisition.
 An early project was an embedded Smalltalk for Tektronix oscilloscopes, developed jointly with Tektronix, Digitalk, and the Canadian Department of National Defense.
 OTI were engaged to help create IBM's VisualAge Smalltalk.
 In 1996 OTI was acquired by IBM, and the VisualAge range became IBM products.
 VisualAge Java was the basis for the first release of the open source Eclipse IDE.

 Thomas left IBM in 1998.
 He spent several years in academia at Carleton, and the Australian universities University of Queensland and Queensland University of Technology.

 Agile, Big Data, Fast Data

 Thomas has guided several startups in Big Data and Fast Data, including kx.
 His own R&D operation in Ottawa, Bedarra Labs, is now the R&D arm of First Derivatives plc, kx's parent company.

 YOW conferences

 Thomas was part of the organizing committees for OOPSLA, ECOOP, and the Danish Java and Object Oriented (JAOO) conferences for many years.

 In 2008, he brought a conference much like JAOO to Australia.
 English speakers tended to spell out the acronym, while Danes and Germans pronounced the name "Yow".
-As the conference became less Java-oriented, the decision was made to remove all doubt and call it simply Yow.
+As the conference became less Java-oriented, the decision was made to remove all doubt and call it simply YOW.
 In Europe, JAOO was renamed GOTO conference in 2011.

 There are now Yow conferences and other events every year in several Australian and Asian cities.
+The business was sold to Skills Matter in 2020, and then in 2022 YOW was acquired by Trifork, the organiser of the GOTO conferences in Europe.